Posted on November 6, 2012 by Paul Hammond

 Overall, the Panasonic TGP500B VoIP Phone is easy to use and deploy, convenient and expandable.
 Virtual PBX is proud to announce the addition of this technology to its product line.
 The TGP500B model includes both the base station and one handset.
 Additional handsets can be ordered under the model number TPA50B.

-Today we would like to share with you a video that discusses the main differences between a Virtual PBX VoIP phone system and a traditional analog phone system.
-Check out the video here to see why a business VoIP plan with Virtual PBX might be the solution you have been looking for.
+Today we would like to share with you a new video that discusses the main differences between a Virtual PBX VoIP phone system and a traditional analog phone system.
+Check out the new video here to see why a business VoIP plan with Virtual PBX might be the solution you have been looking for.

 Since its release, Virtual PBX Complete has generated tremendous demand.
 But that is not surprising considering this new addition gives customers expanded business communication capabilities at a fraction of the cost.
 In fact, with Virtual PBX Complete, you could significantly reduce your overhead, saving 40-80% on monthly phone bills!

-Analog Telephone Adapters (ATA’s) turn a standard analog phone device, such as a standard touch-tone phone or a fax machine, into a Voice over IP (VoIP) device.
+An Analog Telephone Adapter (ATA) turn a standard analog phone device, such as a standard touch-tone phone or a fax machine, into a Voice over IP (VoIP) device.
 An analog-to-digital converter, it takes the analog signal from your traditional phone and converts it into digital data which is transmitted over the internet.
 Conversely, the digital signals received from your internet translate into analog signals you will hear through a telephone headset.
 This allows you to make calls over the internet without an IP Phone.

-The obvious advantage of using an ATA is that you can use the phone you have on hand, either wired or cordless, with any VoIP service.
+The obvious advantage of using an Analog Telephone Adapter is that you can use the phone you have on hand, either wired or cordless, with any VoIP service.
 So, if you want to take advantage of VoIP and not lose your favorite phone, an ATA is a great way to go.
 The same is true for businesses using analog lines.